GlobalBooga/EnginesCourseProject/CourseProjectPart2.md

 <img width="2559" height="1382" alt="zooming in on the item sensor before after" src="https://github.com/user-attachments/assets/8c1ac6d4-a6cc-420f-871b-26de2bf82bd8" />

-This was acheived using a singleton.
-For context, the original code used a sphere cast to find nearby actors.
+This was acheived using a singleton (for context, the original code used a sphere cast to find nearby actors).
 I added a new game instance subsystem class to act as a manager that caches a reference to all items in the level.
 When an item spawns, it adds itself to this list, and removes itself when picked up.
 Then, I made a simple getter function that returns the nearest item:

 ```
 AActor* FindNearest(FVector FromLocation)